Air Pollution Research Planning Process

 Sign up on our listserv to receive the next announcement for the Research Ideas Solicitation and other notices.

 ARB’s annual research plan is designed to address the Board’s priority research needs.
 The Board is primarily interested in projects that will assist in addressing the future research needs in the general areas of Health and Air Quality Standards, Exposure Assessment, Technology Advancement and Pollution Prevention, and Global Climate Change.
 However, research ideas outside of the key areas of interest will also be considered.
 The nature and scope of proposed research ideas will vary as will the size and duration of the project.
 While there is no minimum or maximum funding amount that may be suggested for the conduct of the proposed research, suggested budgets are expected to be consistent with our historical levels.
 The Board's research budget is approximately $5 million dollars per year and typically supports 15-25 projects with two to three year durations.
 There is no specified minimum or maximum project budget, but typical budgets range from $50,000-$650,000.

-The Annual Research Plan describes the research projects the Board will recommend funding for the following fiscal year.
-The 2013-2014 Annual Research Plan was approved by the Board at the March 21, 2013 Hearing.
+The Annual Research Plan describes the research projects the Board will fund in the following fiscal year.
+The planning timeline, process, open solictation notice, and previous plan documents are discussed in the sections below.

 The 2014-2015 DRAFT Annual Research Plan was presented and approved by the Board at the December 12, 2013 Hearing.

 - Final Report: ARB's 2014-15 Annual Research Plan (PDF - 816 KB) Posted December 20, 2013

 - Public Meeting Notice: ARB's 2014-15 DRAFT Annual Research Plan Posted November 22, 2013

 Below is the basic research planning timeline for 2014-2015.